-- All MTDs must be selected based on the peak flow rate of the Water Quality Design Storm (WQDS) for the entire contributory drainage area to the MTD, which may have size restrictions.
-For more information on specific limitations refer the certification letter for that specific MTD. - When calculating the flow rate using Natural Resource Conservation Service (NRCS) methodology, the DelMarVa unit hydrograph may not be used.
-The standard unit hydrograph with a peak rate factor of 484 must be used in this calculation. - When calculating the time of concentration, the travel time for sheet flow must use the depth of rainfall generated by the projected 2-year storm as defined and determined pursuant to N.J.A.C.
-7:8-5.7(d).
+- All GI MTDs must be selected based on the peak flow rate of the Water Quality Design Storm (WQDS) for the entire contributory drainage area to the MTD, subject to the above-stated maximum contributory drainage area limitation. - When calculating the flow rate using Natural Resource Conservation Service (NRCS) methodology, the DelMarVa unit hydrograph may not be used.
+The standard unit hydrograph with a peak rate factor of 484 must be used in this calculation.

-• Future connections to a system that includes an MTD are prohibited if the proposed maximum stormwater quality treatment flow rate of the existing MTD would be exceeded.
+- When calculating the time of concentration, the travel time for sheet flow must use the depth of rainfall generated by the projected 2-year storm as defined and determined pursuant to N.J.A.C.
+7:8-5.7(d). - Future connections to a system that includes a GI MTD are prohibited if the proposed maximum stormwater runoff quality treatment flow rate of the existing MTD would be exceeded.